wcchu/FVN/README.md

 * User specifies the volume of the hyper-dimensional "neighborhood ball", which thus defines the radius of the ball by (normalized volume) = (normalized radius) ^ (number of variables)
 * The prediction for a query point is based on the statistics of all the neighbors within this radius
 * In a rural area, the population in the neighborhood may be lower than the limit set by the user and there's no prediction given

+Type _make_ to generate dnn_test.html which demonstrates a test of dNN on Cars93 data.